 Organic Vegan Protein – A unique and potent dairy-free, soy-free blend of five outstanding, 100% organic, plant-based proteins.

 - Packed with 20 grams of 100% organic protein per scoop

-- Virtually carbohydrate-free with no added simple sugars or artificial sweeteners
+- Low carb and healthy sweeteners only.
+No added sugars or artificial sweeteners

-- Completely devoid of saturated fats and cholesterol
+- Completely devoid of saturated fats, trans fat, and cholesterol

 USES: As part of a pre-race meal, mixed with HEED to create long-distance soy-free fuel, as an additive to a protein smoothie, or as a vegan, dairy-free recovery drink.

-Whey Protein - Whey protein is the ideal way to enhance the recovery process and is recommended as essential during heavy training and race season.
+Whey Protein - Whey protein is the ideal way to boost immunity and enhance the recovery process.

 - Each scoop contains 17 grams of 100% undenatured (non-heated) whey protein isolate from 100% grass-fed cows